MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/general/rta/live-real-time-activity-service-overview.md

 ms.date: 04/04/2017
 ---

-# Overview of Real-Time Activity service
+# Real-Time Activity service overview

 The Real-Time Activity (RTA) service allows an application on any device to subscribe to state data, user statistics, and presence.